Cleverse/go-utilities/queue/README.md

 >
 > And if your use-case requires a limited-size queue and blocking enqueue, please use a channel instead.

+This package is low-level and simple queue library, it's not a full-featured message queue. \
+You can build any advanced message queue on top of this queue (use this queue for under the hood) like an advance message queue like a single-producer with multiple-consumers queue, broadcast system, multiple topics queue or any other use-cases.

 ## Installation

 ```shell